malakMomani/reading-notes/code401/class-01.md

 4. promise said to the function do somthing and I will waiting the result then I'll handle it.

-5. yes , because it not wait
+5. No , it can be synchoronus or Asynchoronus based on where you invoke it.